NorthernWidget/Project-Margay/README.md

 **Note**: Users should see the code included below in the README and follow the directions indicated in http://northernwidget.com/tutorial.
 Some of the below information is deprecated.

 **Note**: Currently, users should modify their Arduino libraries to include the most recent version 1 of SdFat; Margay is incompatible at present with version 2.

->> @awickert: This section and the section below should be reorganized to mirror that of the Resnik readme, will get to it as soon as I (Josh) reorganize some of the previous info

 ### Installing the Bootloader